PatOConnor43/asdf-dart/README.md

 ```
 These environment variables will ensure only the base versions are included.

-## Installation differences between Dart 1 and Dart 2

-All Dart 1 versions come with corresponding versions of `content_shell` and `dartium`.
-Since Dart 2 doesn't use these tools, they aren't included.
-For more information on tooling differences, check out [the docs](https://webdev.dartlang.org/dart-2).

 ## Using in your favorite IDE/Editor

 Dart plugins for IntelliJ, VS Code, etc., typically need you to provide a path where the Dart SDK is installed.